szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 100:** Make Glyph of Warding do damage on a failed save and extend damage up to level 20, and not 18

-Generally, I do not believe in damaging spells that can be avoided completely with Saving Throws, at least in this game, because, for the most part, they constitute, sooner or later, a waste of a spell slot.

-Therefore, it will always cause half damage.
+Most damaging spells that can be completely avoided are a waste of a spell slot.
+Thus, it will always cause half damage.
 Additionally, it extends the headers up to level 20, such that the damage grows up to 20d4 instead of 18d4.

 **Component 101:** Make Flame Blade be more effective vs. undead, and last for as long as it does in IWDEE

-This is essentially how it works in IWDEE, except the +2 enchantment bonus, which is an addition to make it an effective tool against undead.
-This also fixes the inaccurate description in IWDEE (it's +4 fire damage, not +2).
-Note that this will mark the weapon as magical due to technical reasons, which will make the weapon not effective against something that is protected against magical weapons but not normal ones.

-Finally, it also makes the spell scale duration-wise like in IWDEE.
-Now it follows the usual convention.
+This makes the sword behave as +2 vs. undead.
+For technical reasons, this will make the weapon no longer considered non-magical.
+Finally, it doubles the duration of the spell.

 **Component 110:** Make Bless and Curse last longer and increase the casting speed from 6 to 3

-I don't think 36 seconds with a very long casting makes this spell desirable in most situations.
-Therefore, now the duration is 36 seconds plus 1 round per 2 levels up to level 19, and the casting speed is increased.
-Curse will also be affected if the spell is present in the game, such as with SCS and IWDification.
-For obvious reasons, if you're planning to use IWDEE spells, install after any mod that inserts them.

-Finally, it fixes in passing a bug in Curse, which is that instead of decreasing the morale of enemies by 1, it increases it by 10 (the curse of overconfidence?).
-This will be addressed eventually by the fixpack, if installed.
+It's not worth it to cast it due to the short duration and the long casting.
+To improve this, both last 6 rounds plus one extra round every two rounds and faster casting speed.

 **Component 130:** Standardize Hold Person's saving throw penalties